rolinmb/option-chain/README.md

 TODO:
+* re-implement Option object constructor to use calc_impvol with dividend; which will require using the new functions d_one() and d_two() in finmath.py
+=> should also go back through all functions in finmath.py related to option greeks which use d1 and d2 and change to d_one() and d_two() for consistency

 * create routine to upload generated .csv files to Google Firebase Cloud Storage for viewing through client code [option-chain-view](https://github.com/rolinmb/option-chain-view);

 Do not use this program for financial advice, I am not responsible for any financial decisions you may make from the output of this program.
 I wrote this code purely as a learning experience and am uploading it here soley for others to learn about the design of a system like this.